DWTechs/efficient-git/content/teamwork.md

 **Once you’ve tested your changes**, you’ll do this via a pull request (PR) or a merge request (MR) — they’re the same thing, the term just depends on what software you’re using (e.g. GitHub/Bitbucket/GitLab).
 You’re requesting that your changes be pulled in and merged.

+A merge request is done via the application used in the project : Github or Gitlab

 Your team will be happy to receive new PRs, even if the code needs a bit of work before being accepted.
 PRs are an important part of the open-source ecosystem.

 The main thing to remember is to include a clear explanation of why you’re making the changes in order to give context.